markusmoenig/ForgedThoughts-Web/content/_index.md

 title = "Forged Thoughts"
 +++

+[Shape-Z.com](http://shape-z.com) is the successor of Forged Thoughts.
+Please check it out instead.

+---

 Forged Thoughts is a modeling and rendering *programming* language.
 It is open source under the MIT license and currently in early development.
 The language utilizes 3D and 2D SDFs and is written in Rust and can be easily [installed](basics/installation) as a Rust subcommand.

 Forged Thoughts strives to create high-quality distance field models for rendering and poligonization.
 It utilizes multi-threaded CPU based rendering in 64-bit to prevent the limitations of SDFs on the GPU.
 The focus is on quality, rather than speed.